 Data from ActionAid’s new global report, Who Cares for the Future: Finance gender responsive public services!exposes how several countries are spending more than three times as much on external debt repayments than on health.
 If foreign debt repayments are suspended countries would gain access to money already in their treasuries to respond to COVID-19.

-Ghana has one of the highest debt servicing costs in the world, at 59% of GDP, spending $4.1 billion on foreign debt payments compared to $1.3 billion on health.
+Ghana has one of the highest debt servicing costs in the world, at 59% of government revenue, spending $4.1 billion on foreign debt payments compared to $1.3 billion on health.
 An emergency external debt suspension would enable Ghana to double its 115,650 health-workers and still have $1 billion left over.

 ActionAid’s research shows how quality public services could reduce the burden of women’s unpaid care work and provides costed examples of how developing countries can afford to rebuild health, education and social protection systems that liberate women from the burden of unpaid care work.